Morris L Hallowell IV - Architectural

 wrapped around two or more bars to be joined.

-Right angle.
+Square Corner Right Angle.
 Note the greater

 mass required at the corner.
 The bar must first be Upset (above) at the point of